docker-hy/docker-material-exercises/exec_bash_exercise_and_first_volume_exercise/README.md

-Writes "secret message" to file every 15 seconds.
-Otherwise logs time.
+Writes "secret message" to file every once in a while.